SANTA BARBARA MUSIC PUBLISHING

 • We do not return submissions unless an SASE with proper postage is included.
 If you want only a recording returned, provide the envelope with postage.

 • As a rule, we do not accept faxed submissions.
-There may be a case where this is necessary, but this is not the preferred procedure.
+There may be a case where this is necessary, but this is not the best procedure.